Guim3/guim3.github.io/_posts/2017-03-17-All-you-need-to-know-about-GANs.md

 ## Understanding GANs

+If you are familiar with GANs you can probably [skip](test) this section.
+[Face dataset: CelebA](#11-train-with-a-face-dataset-celeba)
+{: .date}

 If you are reading this, chances are that you have heard GANs are pretty promising.
 Is the hype justified?
 This is what Yann LeCun, director of Facebook AI, thinks:

 > "Generative Adversarial Networks is the most interesting idea in the last ten years in machine learning."

-I personally think that GANs have a huge potential but we still need have a lot to figure out until we can reach to reach that point.
+I personally think that GANs have a huge potential but we still need have a lot to figure out until we can reach that point.

 ![All aboard the GAN train](https://cdn.meme.am/instances/500x/48663315.jpg){:height="auto" width="45%" .center-image}